-- (1) Extinguish any open flames, pilot lights, and all smoking materials - (2) Do not touch electrical switches - (3) Shut off the propane supply at the container valve(s) or propane supply connection - (4) Open doors and other ventilating openings - (5) Leave the area until odor clears - (6) Have the propane system checked and leakage source corrected before
+- (1) Extinguish any open flames, pilot lights, and all smoking materials. - (2) Do not touch electrical switches. - (3) Shut off the propane supply at the container valve(s) or propane supply connection. - (4) Open doors and other ventilating openings. - (5) Leave the area until odor clears. - (6) Have the propane systems checked and leakage source corrected before using again.